makersacademy/chitter-challenge/recipes/peeps_recipe.md

 repo = PeepRepository.new

 peep = Peep.new
-peep.message = "This peep was created on behalf of user: chitter_guy'" peep.published = "2023-04-07"
+peep.content = "This peep was created on behalf of user: chitter_guy'" peep.user_id = "3"
-peep.user_id = "3"
 repo.create(peep)